Updated Jan 3rd, 2022.

 To apply the changes, click the green checkmark button at the top of the window, then select “Apply.”

-GParted will do the changes to the partitions, and they will have new labels (or names as GParted refers to them).
+GParted will change the partitions, and they will have new labels (or names as GParted refers to them).

 And that’s it, now to the final steps.